 Active RFID tags use a battery that continuously broadcasts their own signal and have longer read ranges.

-Adding data (assets) to an asset tracking application from an external source, such as a spreadsheet
+Asset Data Import is the process of adding data (assets) to an asset tracking application from an external source, such as a spreadsheet.

-Search for assets and their location to determine assets existence and location.
-When conducting an Asset Inventory, scan-events are logged and noted for the selected inventory.
+An asset inventory event is the search for assets and their location to determine an asset's existence and location.
+When conducting an asset inventory, scan-events are logged and noted for the selected inventory.
 Multiple inventories may occur simultaneously.
 As an example, teams of people could inventory different buildings.

 List view: Assets are displayed in a grid.

 Tree view: Assets are listed in a hierarchy such as: Building, floor, room, etc.

 Barcode tags are tags that use a series of lines or dots to communicate data to a barcode scanner.

 Combination tags are tags that use a combination of barcode, RFID, color coding, and other methods combined into a single tag.

 EnaSys uses GS1 specifications, GIAI-202, GIAI-96 to encode tags.

 Enrolling a tag is the process of associating an asset with a tag.